The future of sustainability in the Meetings and Events industry.

 Investing in technologies that simplify sustainability tracking.

 To stay ahead of new sustainability requirements, event organisers and planners must invest in tools that streamline reporting processes.
-With technology playing a crucial role, tools like Qondor’s upcoming sustainability reporting will make it easier to track and manage essential sustainability metrics.
+With technology playing a crucial role, tools like Qondor’s sustainability reporting will make it easier to track and manage essential sustainability metrics.
 These tools will help businesses not only comply with regulations but also provide valuable insights for improving operations.

 Partnering with eco-friendly suppliers and venues.